 In 1906, Congress reaffirmed this promise to the Cherokee in Oklahoma.
 As a condition of its admission to the Union, Congress required Oklahoma to "declare that [it] forever disclaim[s] all right and title in or to ... all lands lying within [the State's] limits owned or held by any Indian, tribe, or nation."
 34 Stat.
 270. Instead, Congress provided that tribal lands would "remain subject to the jurisdiction, disposal, and control of the United States."
-As if the point wasn't clear enough, Congress further provided that "nothing contained in the [new Oklahoma state] constitution shall be construed to ... limit or affect the authority of the Government of the United States ... respecting [the State's] Indians ... which it would have been competent to make if this Act had never been passed." \\\
+As if the point wasn't clear enough, Congress further provided that "nothing contained in the [new Oklahoma state] constitution shall be construed to ... limit or affect the authority of the Government of the United States ... respecting [the State's] Indians ... which it would have been competent to make if this Act had never been passed."

 In the years that followed, certain States sought arrangements different from Oklahoma's.
-And once more, Congress intervened. \\\ [I]n 1953, Congress adopted Public Law 280.
-That statute granted five additional States criminal "jurisdiction over offenses ... by or against Indians" and established procedures by which further States could secure the same authority. \\\
+And once more, Congress intervened.
+[I]n 1953, Congress adopted Public Law 280.
+That statute granted five additional States criminal "jurisdiction over offenses ... by or against Indians" and established procedures by which further States could secure the same authority.

 By 1968, the federal government came to conclude that, "as a matter of justice and as a matter of enlightened social policy," the "time ha[d] come to break decisively with the past and to create the conditions for a new era in which the Indian future is determined by Indian acts and Indian decisions."
 Richard M. Nixon, Special Message on Indian Affairs (July 8, 1970).
 Consistent with that vision, Congress amended Public Law 280 to require tribal consent before any State could assume jurisdiction over crimes by or against Indians on tribal lands.
-Recognizing that certain States' enabling acts barred state authority on tribal lands and required States to adopt constitutional provisions guaranteeing as much, Congress also authorized States to "amend, where necessary, their State constitution or ... statutes."
-In doing so, however, Congress emphasized that affected States could not assume jurisdiction to prosecute offenses by or against tribal members on tribal lands until they "appropriately amended their State constitution or statutes."
-To date, Oklahoma has not amended its state constitutional provisions disclaiming jurisdiction over tribal lands.
-Nor has Oklahoma sought or obtained tribal consent to the exercise of its jurisdiction.
+Recognizing that certain States' enabling acts barred state authority on tribal lands and required States to adopt constitutional provisions guaranteeing as much, Congress also authorized States to "amend, where necessary, their State could not assume jurisdiction to prosecute offenses by or against tribal members on tribal lands until they "appropriately amended their State constitution or statutes."
+To date, Oklahoma has not amended its state constitutional provisions disclaiming jurisdiction.
 Thus, Oklahoma has remained, in Congress's words, a State "not having jurisdiction over criminal offenses committed by or against Indians in the areas of Indian country situated within" its borders.